JLuisCuamatzi/Umaydis_experimental_Evolution/02_MappingAndCoveragePlotting/README.md

 <b>02.2.- Computing and Plotting Normalized Coverage </b>
  - We computed and plotted the normalized coverage of each genome in non-overlapping windows of 1 kb.

-b>02.3.- Computing the Ratio of Normalized Coverage </b>
+<b>02.3.- Computing the Ratio of Normalized Coverage </b>
  - We computed the ratio between normalized coverage in each sample against the initial strain (<i>U. maydis</i> SG200)

+<b>02.4.- Mapping genomes from sequenced pools and analysis of coverage</b>

+<b>02.5.- Analysis of coverage with a base-pair resolution at the breakpoint of chr 9 duplication</b>

 ### 02.1.- Mapping